nilsign/dabacog/README.md

 2. Create an XML Parser and read the Dxd model.
 [DONE]
 3. Generate a relational database diagram, and an entity class diagram (code) with [Graphviz](https://www.graphviz.org/).
 [DEV]
-4. Generate a Postgres database schema from the Dxd model.
+4. Generate a Postgres database scheme from the Dxd model.
 [PLANNED]
 5. Generate the Java entity source code from the Dxd model.
 [PLANNED]
 6. Generate the Java and Postgres SQL code required for all CRUD operations on all entities
 7. Generate DTO classes out of many dxd model entity classes.
 [PLANNED]
-8. Add support for database schema changes within an already running project, including support for data migration strategies, by the use of [Flyway](https://flywaydb.org) and/or [Liquibase](https://www.liquibase.org/).
+8. Add support for database scheme changes within an already running project, including support for data migration strategies, by the use of [Flyway](https://flywaydb.org) and/or [Liquibase](https://www.liquibase.org/).
 [PLANNED]
 9. Support to migrate to DABACOG for already existing projects.
 [PLANNED]